kubernetes/kubernetes/docs/kubeconfig-file.md

 # .kubeconfig files
 In order to easily switch between multiple clusters, a .kubeconfig file was defined.
 This file contains a series of authentication mechanisms and cluster connection information associated with nicknames.
 It also introduces the concept of a tuple of authentication information (user) and cluster connection information called a context that is also associated with a nickname.

 Multiple files are .kubeconfig files are allowed.
-At runtime they are loaded and merged together along with override options specified from the command line (see rules below).
+At runtime, the first available file is loaded based on the following order: --kubeconfig parameter, $KUBECONFIG environment variable, or ~/.kube/.kubeconfig.

 ## Related discussion
 https://github.com/GoogleCloudPlatform/kubernetes/issues/1755